Techno Viking: Summary

 The four-minute video shot by experimental video artist Matthias Fritsch at the Fuckparade on 8 July 2000 begins with the title "Kneecam No. 1".
 The camera is focused on a group of people dancing to techno music, with a blue-haired woman in front.
-A man stumbles into the scene and grabs the woman.
-The eponymous "Techno Viking", a muscular bare-chested man so-named because he is wearing a Mjölnir pendant and has a blond braid and a beard, enters the scene by grabbing the man by the arms, with the camera showing the confrontation.
+An apparently drunk/unbalanced man stumbles into the scene and bumps into, before steadying himself on the woman briefly before beginning to move on.

+The eponymous "Techno Viking", a muscular bare-chested man so-named because he is wearing a Mjölnir pendant and has a blond braid and a beard, enters the scene by grabbing the man by the arms after he already let the woman go and was leaving, with the camera showing the confrontation.
 The Techno Viking pushes the man back in the direction he came, looking at him sternly and then pointing his finger at him to warn him to behave.
-(Note: In the full video the offender is seen later, sitting on the back of a truck as the camera is turned to the side for a few seconds.)
+It was later clarified that the man and Techno Viking were friends and that the latter was warning the former to return to the "drunk tank" truck for attendees that were excessively inebriated.